 Each performance lasts approximately one hour and is followed by a question-and-answer session with the cast and an afternoon of workshops.
 Bus transportation is provided for attending schools, along with schools being provided a copy of “Jackie and ME” the book.
 A lesson plan to incorporate residency concepts into the school curriculum will also be provided upon request.

 The CCTA Performing Arts Camp in Baltimore began in the summer of 2010, the brainchild of CCTA staff members who saw that, for many city students, the arts ended at the conclusion of the school year.
 The camp offers a two-week intensive of workshops, rehearsals, and performances for up to 30 students in grades 3 – 8.
-It runs in partnership with host school Armistead Gardens Elementary/Middle School.
+It runs in partnership with host school Armistead Gardens & Mt.
+Washington Elementary/Middle Schools.

-All of our Baltimore Outreach Programs are free for our students due to the generous grants from Delaplaine Foundation , Howard County Arts Council, Maryland State Arts Council, Wells Fargo, Whiting-Turner Foundation, Anonymous and our personal donors.
+All of our Baltimore Outreach Programs are free for our students due to the generous grants from Delaplaine Foundation, Howard County Arts Council, Howard County Government, Maryland State Arts Council, Whiting-Turner Foundation, Raymond James Foundation, Anonymous and our personal donors.
 We thank you!